-• Fork height lights: The green bars will light to show how high, or to which lift zone you can raise the load.

-• Overload warning: If the load is too heavy for the lift zone the forks are in, the alarm will "beep" and message display will read CHECK LOAD.
-Lower load carefully.
+- Fork height lights: The green bars will light to show how high, or to which lift zone you can raise a load. - Overload warning: If the load is too heavy for the lift zone the forks are in, the alarm will "beep" and the message display will read CHECK LORD.